Xavier University of Louisiana: Philanthropy

-In July 2020, Xavier received $20 million from philanthropist MacKenzie Scott, the largest single gift in the university's history.
+In July 2020, Xavier received $20 million from philanthropist MacKenzie Scott, the second largest single gift in the university's history.

+In November 2025, Scott donated an additional $38 million which is the largest single gift in the university's history.

 Demographics

 Students

 Though Xavier is the nation's only historically Black and Catholic university, its doors have always been open to qualified students of any race or creed.

-In Fall 2020, the vast majority of the student body was Black or African American (approx. 75.1%), and 12% identified as Catholic.
-Xavier was also the first Catholic college to educate both men and women.
+In fall 2020, the vast majority of the student body was Black or African American (approx. 75.1%), and 12% identified as Catholic.
+Xavier was also the first U.S. Catholic college to educate both men and women, though the university currently enrolls a student population that is overwhelmingly made up of women (at more than 75%).
 Almost half of Xavier's students (43.8%) in the fall of 2020 were from Louisiana.
 Non-local enrollment continues to increase, with students coming in from at least 40 other states and sixteen foreign countries.

-Student life is enriched by the social and cultural setting of New Orleans and by campus activities designed to enhance personal growth, interpersonal skills, and leadership in such areas as community service, the environment, cultural concerns, and social justice.

 Faculty

-As of fall 2020, Xavier had a full-time faculty of 236 educators, both religious and lay, of diverse ethnic and racial origins—95 percent of whom have terminal degrees—providing a comfortable student/faculty ratio of 12.5/1.
+As of fall 2020, Xavier had a full-time faculty of 236 educators, both religious and lay, of diverse ethnic and racial origins—95 percent of whom have terminal degrees—providing a student/faculty ratio of 12.5/1.

 Forty-four faculty members serve as endowed chairs or professors, which provides additional financial support for their research and teaching.

 Unique among HBCUs, Xavier has a higher percentage of non-Black faculty than Black as of 2022.